+'''

 scancentral.bat -url <sc_controller_url> start -b <my_build_id> -scan -Xmx2G

+'''

-You can pass any relevant Fortify Static Code Analyzer scan tuning parameter (for example, -Xmx to specify the amount of memory for a scan) on the command line after the -scan keyword.
+You can pass any relevant Fortify Static Code Analyzer scan tuning option (for example, -Xmx to specify the amount of memory for a scan) on the command line after the -scan keyword.
 If you use options such as -build-label, -build-application, or -build-version, make sure that you escape any quotes around the parameter.
 For example:

+'''

 -scan -Xmx2G -build-label \"Application 5.4 - September 20, 2017\"

+'''

 If the submission succeeds, you receive a token ID.
-The Fortify ScanCentral sensor pulls the scan request from the Controller, processes it, and publishes the results to the Controller.
+The Fortify ScanCentral SAST sensor pulls the scan request from the Controller, processes it, and publishes the results to the Controller.

-For information about the options to use for larger scans, see the Micro Focus Fortify Static Code Analyzer User Guide.
+For information about the options to use for larger scans, see the Micro Focus or one of its affiliates Fortify Static Code Analyzer User Guide.

-'''

 Note: Jobs submitted (and FPRs) can be no larger than 1GB.
-Before you start large scans, review "Optimizing Scan Performance" on page 57.
+Before you start large scans, review "Optimizing Scan Performance" on page 68.

-'''